asakurayoh/enormity-rulebook/extraction-runs.md

 Open the Mythos Book on the page indicated in the Location Book.

-**2. Unique Specimen cards:** Take the Unique
+2. **Unique Specimen cards:** Take the Unique
 Specimen cards corresponding to the current
 Intruder, shuffle them facedown and place near the Intruder page.

-**3. Spacer tokens and Power dice:** Place the Spacer Pool board near the Location book.
+3. **Spacer tokens and Power dice:** Place the Spacer Pool board near the Location book.
 Place the Spacer tokens and Power dice within reach of all players.

-**4. Create Blip Pool:** Take all the Blips and shuffle them facedown.
+4. **Create Blip Pool:** Take all the Blips and shuffle them facedown.
 This is the Blip Pool.

-**5. Engram Pool:** Take all the Engrams and shuffle them in an opaque container.
+5. **Engram Pool:** Take all the Engrams and shuffle them in an opaque container.
 This is the Engram Pool.

-**6. Countdown Track:** Place the Countdown Track below the Location Book (see [Countdown Track](countdown-track.md) on
+6. **Countdown Track:** Place the Countdown Track below the Location Book (see [Countdown Track](countdown-track.md) on
   p.
 13) and place the Countdown Marker on space
   ‘9’ of the track.
-Place the Extraction Marker on the space specified by your current Course
+Place the Extraction Marker on the space specified by your current Course<br>

-*(note: in the Demo, you will find this space in the Mythos Book, in the section corresponding to your current mission)*.
+  **(note: in the Demo, you will find this space in the Mythos Book, in the section corresponding to your current mission)**.

 The rest of setup proceeds according to the instructions you will find in the Mythos Book:

-**7. Scanner Decks:** Take the Scanner cards, divide them by color into three decks (white, red and black), then shuffle those decks and place them near the Countdown Track.
+7. **Scanner Decks:** Take the Scanner cards, divide them by color into three decks (white, red and black), then shuffle those decks and place them near the Countdown Track.

-**8. Blips and Intruders: **If the scenario doesn’t explicitly show **starting Blip placement** intersections (see the Board Spaces, Adjacency, Lines, Intersections and Out-of-Bounds Spaces box below), place **exactly one Blip per spawn point cluster** (see [Spawn Point Clusters](spawn-point-clusters.md) on p.
+8. **Blips and Intruders:** If the scenario doesn’t explicitly show **starting Blip placement** intersections (see the Board Spaces, Adjacency, Lines, Intersections and Out-of-Bounds Spaces box below), place **exactly one Blip per spawn point cluster** (see [Spawn Point Clusters](spawn-point-clusters.md) on p.
 10), with the direction arrow pointing towards most Spacers.
 Place Blips on the indicated spaces of the Countdown Track, if any.
 Place any Intruders on the indicated spaces.
 *Note: The first Dark Side of the Sun run shows starting Blip placement!*

-**9. Loot Deck, Loot Caches and Engrams:** First, take the appropriate Loot Deck (each section of the ship has its own unique deck!) out of its envelope, place the Loot Cache Lid card to the side, shuffle the
+9. **Loot Deck, Loot Caches and Engrams:** First, take the appropriate Loot Deck (each section of the ship has its own unique deck!) out of its envelope, place the Loot Cache Lid card to the side, shuffle the